bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/javascript/this-is-about-this.md

 ```

 Warning: Avoid using `bind` to bind a function to its outer `this`.
-Instead, use [arrow functions](https:
+Instead, use [arrow functions]
-//web.dev/arrow-functions), as they make `this` clear from the function declaration, rather than something that happens later in the code.
+arrow-functions), as they make `this` clear from the function declaration, rather than something that happens later in the code.

 Don't use `bind` to set `this` to some value unrelated to the parent object; it's usually unexpected and it's why `this` gets such a bad reputation.
 Consider passing the value as an argument instead; it's more explicit, and works with arrow functions.